Do you struggle with meal planning, grocery shopping, and making dinner? Or do you find yourself eating out too much and blowing your food budget?

 What is Blue Apron?

 Blue Apron is one of the original meal kit delivery services.
-It’s been around for a while and has set the standard for the industry.
+It’s been around for years and has set the standard for the industry.

-They offer a variety of healthy, ready-to-make meals and send fresh ingredients for simple recipes straight to your door each week.
+They offer a variety of healthy, ready-to-make meals and delivers fresh ingredients for simple recipes straight to your door each week.

 They also offer wines, spices, and kitchen tools through the Blue Apron Market.